 Cigarette smoking is the single most important risk factor for lung cancer.
 There are more than 80 carcinogens in cigarette smoke.
-Other risk factors include occupational or environmental exposure to secondhand smoke, radon, asbestos (particularly among smokers), certain metals (chromium, cadmium, arsenic), some organic chemicals, radiation, air pollution, and probably a medical history of tuberculosis.
-Genetic susceptibility plays a contributing role in the development of lung cancer, especially in those who develop the disease at a younger age.
+Other risk factors include occupational or environmental exposure to secondhand smoke, radon, asbestos (particularly among smokers), certain metals (chromium, cadmium, arsenic), some organic chemicals, radiation, air pollution, and medical history of tuberculosis.
+Genetic susceptibility also plays a contributing role in the development of lung cancer, especially in those who develop the disease at a younger age.

 Healthy People Objective C-2:Reduce the lung cancer death rate

 CSTE Chronic Disease Indicators